senhuang2024/sen-s_capstone_project/README.md

 To store the extracted data onto DBeaver - pagila and within the student schema, connection parameters are provided in the .env file.

+Run the current.py script: python current.py in the gitbash terminal.
+It should add a new entry into the pagila database within the student.weather_data table.

+##### Chron detail

+Run the script every hour